Adoption Applications

 1. The dog has been spayed/neutered and is up to date on all vaccinations.

-2. The dog passes our temperament evaluation and
+2. The dog passes our temperament evaluation.

 3. The dog is a type of dog that we normally accept into our program.